suchAdemon/pushover.sh/README.md

 Added var to pushover.conf named DEVCONF.
 This will contain the path to your pushover_allDevices.conf file.

+Multyline useage: To send multyline message you have to inserte \n as multyline tag.

 Additional pushover config files:
 	pushover_allDevices.conf > contains a list of all your devices. format> "AliasForDeivce>PushoverDeviceName" e.g MyPhone>nexus6
 	pushover_API/Script/etcName.conf > place your name application script or what ever between the _ and the . and change your token ID.
 This will allow you to use diffren tokens by using -A